-Contaminants from mold and dust to viruses can potentially transfer medical oxygen tubing such as nasal cannula prongs upon contact with surfaces such as beds, chairs, doorknobs, floors, and oxygen flow meters.
+Contaminants from mold and dust to viruses can potentially transfer onto medical oxygen tubing such as nasal cannula prongs upon contact with surfaces such as beds, chairs, doorknobs, floors, and oxygen flow meters.

 Preliminary results from experiments conducted at Baldwin Wallace University demonstrated contact transmission can occur between nasal cannula prongs and MRSA and that the organism survived for several days on the nasal cannula prongs after exposure.
 Additional experiments are ongoing between Hartfiel Medical and microbiologist Dr. Michael Kovach.